The website at www.rsc.org.uk (our website) is owned and operated by the Royal Shakespeare Company (the RSC or we).

 - Mobile phones, pagers and digital watches must be turned off at all times in the auditorium.

-- Babes in arms are not admitted to the auditorium.
-All children must be old enough to occupy their own seats.
+- Babes in arms are not admitted to the auditorium (except for chilled performances).
 Please check with the Box Office if there is a lower age limit before arriving at the theatre.

 - Strobe lighting, smoke effects (including smoking on stage), loud bangs and gunshots are sometimes used in productions.
 Please contact the Box Office after the press performance for further details.